SidhuK/R_for_Metabolomics/readme.md

 The goal of this repository/project is for other metabolomics and other biological scientists and data-science researchers to find quick solutions for code they might need to carry out various types of data analysis and data visualizations while using R.

+None of these packages are written by me, so a huge thanks to the people who compiled them.

-This is a work in progress.
+_This is a work in progress._

 ### Some of the code you'll find in this repo will help you with :